d-uzlov/k8s-homelab/docs/ssh.md

 # Add SSH config for a certain server

 Set a name for a server and override some defaults:
-- You can redirect connectino to a different IP or domain
+- You can redirect connection to a different IP or domain
-- Set key instead of the default one
+- Set custom key instead of the default one
-- Set custom
+- Set different username

 ```bash
 #     template